Surviving your next merit cycle

 Once or twice a year, People teams find themselves drowning in fifty different spreadsheets with columns that go to “QZ”.
 You run your standard process to break them down for each manager, diligently removing all the Google Sheet history so no one can view the master sheet with everyone’s comp in it.
 Next up, distribute to managers and hope none of your formulas get broken — and alas, you’re off to the races!

-In an attempt to assist teams in avoiding speed bumps, we’ve compiled a few best practices to help with your next merit cycle:
+In an attempt to assist teams in avoiding speed bumps, we’ve compiled a few best practices to help with your next merit cycle.
+See our recommendations for merit cycle metrics here.

 Set eligibility guidelines and timing in-line with your comp philosophy